MatSciRE/Material_Science_Relation_Extraction/README.md

             source_data_dir => should be the the folder created by user.
         Test model:
          "python3 ptrnet_decoder.py gpu_id random_seed source_data_dir target_data_dir test"
-        A file [w2v.txt](https://drive.google.com/file/d/1QapkU-uYwdFRQ8-aR80SaSiFcCCCCuEn/view?usp=sharing) containing the word embeddings should be taken as input.
         Please refer the following github page to understand more about how to train/test the model:- https://github.com/nusnlp/PtrNetDecoding4JERE

     4. For BERT, RoBERTa, MatBERT, SciBERT models, use helper.py to change the embeddings before running the models.
 The model is then run as